Rudis1261/snap/README.md

 ```

 ## TODOS
-These are things I still need todo to consider this usable
+These are things I still need TODO to consider this usable

-* Document everything!
+* Document everything! - Maybe never :-D
-* Add a Python Web Service to serve the snapped images
-* Create a web-interface to serve the images
+* Create a web-interface to serve the images - In Progress